ssciwr/FakeMPI/README.md

 * Compilation of libraries that make use of MPI on systems that do not have MPI or where it is hard to set up MPI.
 Using `FakeMPI` as a fallback will give you a sequential, but functional version of the library.
 * Building of statically linked binaries from libraries that rely on MPI e.g. for the purpose of publishing Python wheels for a sequential version of such library.
 Normally, this would be quite hard, because building static MPI applications "is not for the weak, and it is not recommended" (quoting [the OpenMPI FAQ](https://www.open-mpi.org/faq/?category=mpi-apps#static-mpi-apps)).

-There are also plenty of use cases where you should *not* use this library and instead use a regular MPI implementation and run your executables sequentially.
+**Note**: There are also plenty of use cases where you should *not* use this library and instead use a regular MPI implementation and run your executables sequentially.

 ## How to use it